THERESAEKWE17/LITA_CAP_PROJECT1/README.md

 - OrderID: Unique identifier for each transaction.
 - Customer Id: Unique ID for each customer.
 - Product: Items bought by customers.
-- Region: Geographycal region of the sale.
+- Region: Geographical region of the sale.
 - OrderDate: Date of the transaction.
 - Quantity: Quantity of items sold in each transaction
 - UnitPrice: Price for each product.